NethermindEth/general-agents-module/README.md

 - `setFrom(address: string)`: Sets the from Address
 - `setTo(address: string)`: Sets the to Address
 - `setNonce(value: number)`: Sets the Nonce.
+- `setContractAddress(address: string)`: Sets the contract Address field of the transaction.
 - `setGasPrice(value: string)`: Sets the Gas price for the `MockTransactionData`
 - `setGasLimit(value: string)`: Sets the gas limit for the `MockTransactionData`
+- `setData(data: string)`: Sets the data of the transaction.
 - `setLogs(logs: ethers.providers.Log[])`: Sets the logs field in the transaction receipt field of the `MockTransactionData`
 - `setLogsBloom(value: string)`: Sets the logsBloom value.
 - `setTimestamp(timestamp: number)`: Sets the timestamp of the transaction.